-6. Post-pandemic Britain: Sarah Moss: The Fell (2021) and Clare Pollard: Delphi (2022) Students are also REQUIRED to read all seminar texts BEFORE the respective seminar session.
+6. Cli-fi: Jessie Greengrass: The High House (2021) and Daisy Hildyard: Emergency (2022) Students are also REQUIRED to read all seminar texts BEFORE the respective seminar session.
 If a student fails to read the seminar text, they will be considered absent for the given seminar session.
 TEXTS for seminar analysis are provided on UPJS OneDrive/MS Teams.
 Recommended reading: